stclib/STC/docs/coroutine_api.md

                                                                     // Handling of error is required in a cco_finalize:, else it will abort(). cco_throw(cco_CANCEL, info=0);                      // Cancel the current task.
 Handling is NOT required, but it can
-                                                                    // optionally be aborted by cco_recover to stop propagation. bool            cco_catch(int errcode);                             // True if errcode is issued.
+                                                                    // optionally be aborted by cco_recover to stop propagation. bool            cco_state(int errcode);                             // True if errcode is issued.
 To be used in a cco_finalize: section. cco_recover;                                        // Recover from a cco_throw() or cancellation upstream.
 Resumes from
                                                                     // the suspend point in the current task and calls cco_clear_err(). cco_err_t       cco_err();                                          // Get error object created from cco_throw(error) call.